59xa/DynamicWin-Legacy/README.md

 The hex code is structured this way: `#rrggbb`.
 If you want to change the alpha of the color, it is **always** at the start of the code. `#aarrggbb`.

 # Known Issues
 The performance might not be the best.
-More optimisations in the codebase will happen as time passes starting with **`v1.4.0b`**. <br><br>
+Slowly expect codebase optimisations starting with **`v1.4.0b`**. <br><br>

 The app might suddenly disappear and upon trying to reopen it a message box will tell you that only one instance of the app can run at the same time.
-To fix this, open task manager and find the process "DynamicWin".
+To fix this, open task manager and find the process `DynamicWin`.
 Kill it and start the app again. <br><br>

 Too fast interactions might confuse the animation system and will result in an empty menu.
 To fix this, usually moving the mouse away from the island and then over it again will fix it.

+# Modding DynamicWin (making Extensions)
+- While extension support and compatibility is not a focus for the maintainer, users are still able to make their own extensions as needed.
+- Read [MODDING.md](MODDING.md) for more information on how to get started.